w3arycod3r/neodriver-ornament/README.md

 ## Challenges
 The biggest challenge was space.
 The ATtiny85 only has 8KB of code space and 512B of EEPROM.
 I used EEPROM to store bitmap font data used for the scrolling messages, as well as the SARS-CoV-2 base data for the associated animation.
 I stored message strings and other animation sequence data in flash.
 To get all of this to fit, I had to carefully optimize the code for size.
 I had to trim down the Adafruit NeoPixel library, removing unecessary features and sizing all of the variables as small as possible.
 You can see the modifications I made in [neo_pixel_slim.h](arduino/neo_driver_app/neo_pixel_slim.h) and [neo_pixel_slim.cpp](arduino/neo_driver_app/neo_pixel_slim.cpp).
 Also, I had to avoid some bloated Arduino functions and replace them with direct AVR register manipulations.

+I used various commands from the AVR toolchain ([get_size_info.bat](arduino/neo_driver_app/get_size_info.bat)) to view the size and disassembly of each portion of my code.
+This was essential during my size optimization efforts, as it showed me where to focus my attention.

 # Compile & Flash
 ## Environment setup